Surreal estate: the world’s weirdest properties

 Darth Vader House, Texas, USA

 An unintentional superfan shrine, the house can be found in Houston, Texas, and was built in 1992.
 Luckily, it's not just the home's façade that boasts plenty of personality.
 Inside, the imposing 7,040-square-foot residence is made up of multi-level living spaces, walls of glass, concrete and stone.
-The centerpiece of the home is the sunken conversation pit, which is framed by a dual staircase.
+The centrepiece of the home is the sunken conversation pit, which is framed by a dual staircase.

 Darth Vader House, Texas, USA